Chart Color Schemes

 Narellan Vale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Mount Annan Christian College Expansion, Studley Park House Redevelopment, Australian Botanic Garden Mount Annan Masterplan, and Outer Sydney Metropolitan Correctional Precinct.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely impacting the area.
+Notable ones include Mount Annan Christian College Expansion, Studley Park House Redevelopment, Australian Botanic Garden Mount Annan Masterplan, and Outer Sydney Metropolitan Correctional Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.